moryba/useful-notes/notes.md

 # Compiling and Matching

 .compile() is a method that takes a regular expression pattern as an argument and compiles the pattern into a regular expression object, which you can later use to find matching text.
 The regular expression object below will exactly match 4 upper or lower case characters.

+regular_expression_object = re.compile("[A-Za-z]{4}")

+Regular expression objects have a .match() method that takes a string of text as an argument and looks for a single match to the regular expression that starts at the beginning of the string.
+To see if your regular expression matches the string "Toto" you can do the following:

+result = regular_expression_object.match("Toto")

+If .match() finds a match that starts at the beginning of the string, it will return a match object.
+The match object lets you know what piece of text the regular expression matched, and at what index the match begins and ends.
+If there is no match, .match() will return None.

+With the match object stored in result, you can access the matvhed text by calling result.group(0).
+If you use a regex containing capture groups, you can access these groups by calling .group() with the appropriately numbered capture group as an argument.

+Instead of compiling the regular expression first and then looking for a match in separate lines of code, you can simplify your match to one line:

+result = re.match("[A-Za-z]{4}, "Toto")

+With this syntax, re'S .match() method takes a regular expression pattern as the first argument and a string as the second argument.